A Summary of European Pre-History

 the ancestors of the Aquitanians and the Basques.

-- In the Ukraine, there is the Sredny Stog culture.
+- In the Ukraine, there was the Sredny Stog culture.
 These people

 may have been the first horse breeders.
 By 3600, they were